LegendStatus/Object_Detector/README.md

 # Object_Detection
-This is the ECE-285-SP final project.
-We intend to implement state-to-art deep learning algorithms on PASCAL VOC 2012 dataset for object detection.
+This is the ECE-285-SP19 final project.
+Faster R-CNN and YOLO is implemented respectively.